Rochester & Buffalo Bicycle Accident Attorneys

 The Vehicle & Traffic Law does not mandate wearing protective helmets for individuals above the age of 14.
 On a personal note however, riding without a helmet is hazardous to your health.
 A helmet can save your life.
 Please wear one.

-Our bicycle accident attorneys in Buffalo and Rochester, NY are here to get you back on the road to recovery.
+Our Rochester bicycle accident lawyers are here to get you back on the road to recovery.
 Contact Faraci Lange, LLP today to discuss your case!